India suspends moon mission launch shortly before takeoff | DW | 14.07.2019

 Read more: #Modi2Moon: What's up with India's space ambitions?

-The spacecraft is scheduled to conduct a soft landing on the far side of the moon and deploy a rover to examine water deposits there.
+The spacecraft is scheduled to conduct a soft landing on the far side of the moon in early September and deploy a rover to examine water deposits there.
 The Chandrayaan-1 mission had confirmed the presence of the deposits in 2008.

 If the 10 billion rupee ($146 million, €129 million) Chandrayaan-2 mission is successful, India will join the United States, China and Russia as the only countries to have successfully conducted a controlled landing on the moon.

+The vast majority of the Chandrayaan-2's components were designed and manufactured in India.

+The attempt comes after China landed an unmanned probe in the Moon's south polar region of the Moon in January and the crash landing of an Israeli spacecraft on the Moon's surface in April.

-India's nationalist Prime Minister Narendra Modi has pushed the country to show off its technology.
-He has demanded the ISRO send an astronaut to the moon by 2022.
+India's nationalist Prime Minister Narendra Modi has pushed the country to show off its space-faring technology.
+In 2013, the country successfully sent the Mangalyaan probe to Mars.

+The ISRO is planning its first manned space mission by the end of 2022.
+Modi has demanded that the agency send an astronaut to the moon by the end of that year.

 amp/se (Reuters, dpa, AP)